Pmacdon15/todo/README.md

 ## Phase2

-Phase two has client side JS and node.js Express server for the backend connected to a Mysql database.
+Phase 2 has client side JS and node.js Express server for the backend connected to a Mysql database.

 ### Installation